-Each time we see someone in Genesis exercise faith in God, God acts in astonishing ways that reverberate across hundreds and even thousands of years.
-This is a good reminder of what the author of Hebrews wrote in Hebrews 11:7, “By faith Noah, being warned by God concerning events as yet unseen, in reverent fear constructed an ark for the saving of his household.”
+First, once again, we find faith in God.
+Every time we see someone in Genesis exercise faith then God acts in astonishing ways, ways that reverberate across hundreds and thousands of years.
+This is a good reminder of what Jesus said about faith in Matthew 17:20.
+And we are reminded of Hebrews 11:7, “By faith Noah, being warned by God concerning events as yet unseen, in reverent fear constructed an ark for the saving of his household.”

-God gave Noah the knowledge and ability to build the ark, which is an amazing type of Christ Jesus.
-Why?
-Because the ark was a refuge from God’s coming judgment.
-As believers, we are promised that Jesus is our refuge from God’s judgement.
+Because Noah walked with God and had faith in God, the ark is a type of Christ Jesus; it is a refuge from God’s coming judgement.
+We believers, too, are promised that our Lord will be a refuge from God’s judgement.
 “Trust in him at all times, O people; pour out your heart before him; God is a refuge for us.
-Selah.”
-(Psalms 62:8), “For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.”
+Selah” (Psalms 62:8), “For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.”
 (Romans 15:4)

 The Timing of Jesus is Perfect